eeeeethannnnn/dva2020Spring/README.md

 Preliminary requirement:
 pip install flask

-To run app, change directory to /dva2020SPring, type `python3 navigator.py` in cmd or terminal to see the app.
+To run app, change directory to /dva2020SPring, type `python3 navigator.py` in cmd or terminal and copy the http link in terminal to see the app.